Tommy Callaghan (footballer, born 1969)

-Tommy Callaghan (born 28 August 1969) is a Scottish footballer who played as a midfielder for Livingston.
+Tommy Callaghan (born 28 August 1969) is a Scottish former footballer who played as a midfielder.

 Playing career

 Aston Villa

 He was in the youth ranks at Aston Villa, but never made a first team appearance for the club.

 St Mirren and Kilmarnock

 Callaghan began his professional career playing for St Mirren.
-He spent the 1988-1989 season on loan at Kilmarnock, but ultimately departed St Mirren without making a single first team appearance for the club.
+He spent the 1988–1989 season on loan at Kilmarnock, but ultimately departed St Mirren without making a single first team appearance for the club.

 Falkirk

-Following his departure from Paisley, Callaghan signed for Falkirk in 1989.
+Callaghan signed for Falkirk in 1989, as part of a swap deal which saw Roddy Manley move to St Mirren.
 He appeared 10 times for the Bairns, scoring 1 goal.

 East Fife

 The midfielder then signed for East Fife in a brief spell which saw him make just 4 appearances for the Fifers.

 Stirling Albion

 Callaghan signed for Stirling Albion in 1992 and enjoyed a three year spell at the club, racking up 62 appearances for the Binos.

 Stranraer

 He was on the move again in 1995, and arrived at Stranraer.
-Callaghan appeared 25 times for the Stair Park club before departing at the end of the 1995-1996 season.
+Callaghan appeared 25 times for the Stair Park club before departing at the end of the 1995–1996 season.